 • Remove wet furniture*

-• Turn off water if a pipe bursts
+• Turn off the water if a pipe bursts

 • Place buckets under leaks you can’t contain